microsoft/IIoT/README.md

 - A PowerBI account (same account as the corporate Azure account).
 - A basic understanding of Python and Linux.

-## Advance Setup (Steps must be completed before the Hands On Lab Workshop)
+## Pre-workshop Setup (Steps must be completed before the Hands On Lab Workshop)

 Follow the instructions [here](/Prep) before you arrive on-site for the hands-on-lab workshop.